 For example, people who have decided to take the plunge into matrimony want the occasion to be as romantic as possible.
 So a couple may choose to get married in Barbados at the Crane Resort and Residences because of its breathtaking cliff-top views and somewhat secluded location, which lend themselves to romance.

 The Crane, like many other hotels on the island, actually offers wedding packages.
 Champers Restaurant, known for its fine dining experience, may be an option for people who want food to be one of the centerpieces of their grand occasion.

-For a couple intent on finding a location that is steeped in the island’s history, the Barbados Museum would be the ideal place.
+For a couple, intent on finding a location that is related to the island’s history, the Barbados Museum would be the ideal place.
 The considerations and options are numerous.